Strongly chirped dissipative solitons in normal and anomalous dispersion regimes: Adiabatic theory of strongly chirped DS

 Eq. (\ref{assum2}) allows finding the instant frequency as a function of power:

 Let's confine ourselves to the intermediate solutions with the defined limit of $\chi \to 0$.
-That does not mean that the final solution for the DS would be physically meaningful in this limit, as will be shown below.
+That does not mean the final solution for the DS would be physically meaningful in this limit, as shown below.
 The corresponding solution for $P(t)$ is:

 so that $\lim_{\chi \to 0} P(t)=-\frac{q+\beta \Omega(t)^2}{\gamma}$.